Colley-K/Time_series_forecasting/README.md

 ## 1. APPROACH

-There are two ways this type of problem can be approached:
+**There are two ways this type of problem can be approached:**
+*I experimented with both ways, but ultimately the hierarchical model was not generalizing well when it was deployed on the individual level, and I wasn't getting very accurate results.
+Thus, the winner was using a model for each of the items.

 ![](./readme_files/1.png)

 ## 2. EDA